skx/cpmulator/README.md

 This repository contains a CP/M emulator, with integrated CCP, which is primarily designed to launch simple CP/M binaries:

 * The project was initially created to run [my text-based adventure game](https://github.com/skx/lighthouse-of-doom/), which I wrote a few years ago, to amuse my child.
-  * This was written in Z80 assembly language and initially targeted at CP/M, although it was later ported to the ZX Spectrum.
+  * That was written in Z80 assembly language and initially targeted CP/M, although it was later ported to the ZX Spectrum.

 Over time this project has become more complete, and more complex.
-I've implemented enough of the BIOS functions to run simple binaries and also several of the well-known programs of the time:
+I've implemented enough of the BIOS functions to run simple binaries and also several of the well-known "vintage" CP/M programs:

 * The Aztec C-Compiler.
-  * You can edit and compile code within the emulator, then run it!
+  * You can edit and compile C code within the emulator, then run it!
 * Borland's Turbo Pascal
-  * You can edit and compile code within the emulator, then run it!
+  * You can edit and compile Pascal code within the emulator, then run it!
 * Microsoft BASIC
+* Various Infocom games
-* Zork 1, 2, & 3
+  * Zork 1, 2, & 3.
+  * Planetfall.
+  * etc.

 The biggest caveat of the emulator is that I've not implemented any notion of disk-based access.
 This means that, for example opening, reading/writing, and closing files is absolutely fine, but any API call that refers to tracks, sectors, or disks will fail.